Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Experimental Setup

 \subsection{Datasets}

-\paragraph{Overview of QA Datasets.} This experiment employs three QA datasets: HotpotQA \cite{yang-etal-2018-hotpotqa}, DisentQA \cite{neeman-etal-2023-disentqa}, and our synthetic User-focused Retrieval-Augmented QA (URAQ).
+\paragraph{Overview of QA Datasets} This experiment employs three QA datasets: HotpotQA \cite{yang-etal-2018-hotpotqa}, DisentQA \cite{neeman-etal-2023-disentqa}, and our synthetic User-focused Retrieval-Augmented QA (URAQ).
 To assess RALMs' real-world performance, we use HotpotQA and DisentQA versions augmented with conflicted knowledge by \citet{shaier-etal-2024-adaptive} for the retrieval-content knowledge conflict setting.
 While valuable, these benchmarks lack controlled knowledge boundaries and have varying question difficulty, limiting evaluation.
-They also rely on long-document contexts, restricting retrieval diversity.
-URAQ addresses these issues with uniformly difficult questions and concise factual contexts, enabling evaluation under extensive retrieval without exceeding LMs' context windows.
+They also rely on long-document contexts only, thereby restricting retrieval diversity in terms of document length.
+In addition, the nature of factual-based for these datasets makes them may not be fully aligned with the evaluation of under needs.
+URAQ complements these by providing uniformly difficult questions and numerous concise modified contexts, specifically to isolate instruction-following and conflict-resolution capabilities when adapting to varied user needs, distinct from general comprehension over long or highly complex factual texts.
+While specialized domain datasets (e.g., medical, real-time QA) would be ideal for demonstrating our three user needs, we opted for these known and synthetic benchmarks to ensure reproducibility, broader comparability, and generalizability within budget constraints.
+The framework itself remains applicable to more domain-specific evaluations.

-\paragraph{URAQ Construction.} We construct URAQ by first generating simple, distinct knowledge statements via GPT-4o-mini \cite{openai2024gpt4ocard} and removing near-duplicates using SentenceBERT \cite{reimers-gurevych-2019-sentence}, then creating both original and “manipulated” versions by substituting key information or adding negations.
+\paragraph{URAQ Construction} We construct URAQ by first generating simple, distinct knowledge statements via GPT-4o-mini \cite{openai2024gpt4ocard} and removing near-duplicates using SentenceBERT \cite{reimers-gurevych-2019-sentence}, then creating both original and “manipulated” versions by substituting key information or adding negations.
 For each knowledge pair, we produce a question requiring 1–5 reasoning steps and two separate answers (one from the original knowledge, one from the manipulated), ultimately selecting the 4-hop subset for the final dataset.
-A detailed description of this procedure is provided in Appendix \ref{sec:dataset_construction}, ensuring the pipeline’s applicability across various domains.
+A detailed description of this procedure is provided in Appendix \ref{sec:dataset_construction}.
+To ensure fairness in evaluating multiple models, which may possess different internal knowledge, our experiments (particularly with URAQ) utilize a subset of questions for which the underlying correct factual knowledge is confirmed to be known by all evaluated models.
+This is achieved by pre-screening models on single-hop versions of questions related to the original knowledge.
+This pipeline ensures applicability across various domains and enables users to convert any datasets that previously designed for factuality and truthfulness into a faithfulness-oriented dataset, which adapts to our experiment on user needs.